replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   kubectl support-bundle http://<server-address>:8800/api/v1/troubleshoot
   ```

-## Run Host Collectors and Analyzers
+## Generate a Host Collectors and Analyzers Bundle

 For Kubernetes installer provisioned clusters (embedded clusters), you can run host collectors and analyzers to help with troubleshooting a cluster that is down.
-Your vendor provides you with a support-bundle YAML file that you run with a command to generate the support bundle on the host.
+Your vendor provides you with a host collector YAML file (`kind: SupportBundle`) that you run with a command to generate the support bundle on the host.

 Root access is typically not required to run the host collectors.
 However, depending on what you want to collect, you might need to run the binary with elevated permissions.
 For example, if you run the `filesystemPerformance` host collector against `/var/lib/etcd` and the user running the binary does not have permissions on this directory, the collection process fails.

 To run host collectors and analyzers:

-1. Save the support-bundle YAMl file from your vendor on the host node.
+1. Save the host collector YAML file from your vendor on the host node.
 For air gap environments, download the file and copy it to the air gap machine.

-1. Run the following command on a host (node) to download and install the support-bundle binary.
+1. For online embedded clusters, run the following command on a host (node) to download and install the support-bundle binary.
 To get the latest release version, see the [Troubleshoot](https://github.com/replicatedhq/troubleshoot/releases) repository in GitHub.

   ```
   curl -L https://github.com/replicatedhq/troubleshoot/releases/download/VERSION/support-bundle_linux_amd64.tar.gz | tar xzvf -